COVID 19: Passengers stranded in Sokoto motor parks – The Sun Nigeria

-Hundreds of passengers, mostly students going to different parts of the country were on Sunday stranded at motor parks in Sokoto metropolis.
+Hundreds of passengers, mostly students going to different parts of the country were yesterday stranded at motor parks in Sokoto metropolis.

-News Agency of Nigeria (NAN) reports that the influx of passengers was as a result of the closure of schools and institutions sequel to the Federal Government directives aimed at curtailing the spread of Corona Virus.
+Influx of passengers was as a result of the closure of schools and institutions sequel to the Federal Government’s directives aimed at curtailing the spread of Coronavirus.

-Some students, Rafael Olusola, Maryam Bashir, Hammeed Aliyu and Hafsat Garba, told NAN that they were at the garage early in the morning, but no vehicles to board.
+Three students, Rafael Olusola, Maryam Bashir, Hammeed Aliyu and Hafsat Garba, during an interview stated that they were at the garage early in the morning, but there were no vehicles to board.

-They said they want to travel to their various towns sequel to the closure of schools and have no option because they were asked to leave the hostels.
+They said they wanted to travel to their various towns sequel to the closure of schools and have no option because they were asked to leave the hostels.

 According to them, many passengers had left for other garages within the town searching for alternatives.

-When contacted, the Special Adviser to Gov. Aminu Tambuwal on SSTA, Alhaji Abdullahi Danjeka, told NAN that more than 10 buses had left the garage in different routes.
+Special Adviser to Sokoto State Governor Aminu Tambuwal on Sokoto State Transport Agency, (SSTA), Alhaji Abdullahi Danjeka, said over 10 buses had left the garage in different routes.

-Danjeka said SSTA have conveyed passengers to Kaduna, Abuja, Kano, Katsina, Niger and Zamfara besides those going to Gombe, Bauchi and Adamawa states.
+Danjeka said SSTA has conveyed passengers to Kaduna, Abuja, Kano, Katsina, Niger and Zamfara besides those going to Gombe, Bauchi and Adamawa states.

 He added that the state government had pegged the fare to ease the movement of people in Sokoto and those going to other states.